cogilvy/Quiz-Bonus/README.md

-# Bonus Team Challenge
+# Bonus Challenge

-TEAM CAPTAIN WILL NEED TO CREATE A JAVASCRIPT REPL TO COMPLETE THE CHALLENGE!
+1. Create a Javascript REPL
+2. Copy the code below into your JS file in your REPL and get to work!
+Instructions are in the code below, after the object defintion.

 ---

 ## Challenge Details

--- Copy the code below into your JS file in your REPL and get to work!
-Instructions are in the code below, after the object defintion.

 ```js
 let jediObj = {